Issues with controlling for ‘IQ’

 Many developmental science studies have the following setup.

-We start with a cognitive skill that we think is important for a particular outcome.
-Let’s use the example of “number sense” measured using a non-symbolic number discrimination task.
-We hypothesise that this cognitive skill is particularly important for influencing a specific outcome, let’s say mathematical ability.
+We start with some cognitive skill that we think is important for learning.
+For example, lets say its one’s “number sense” measured using a non-symbolic number discrimination task.
+We hypothesise that this cognitive skill is particularly important for predicting a specific outcome, let’s say mathematical ability.

 A problem with cognitive variables is that individuals who do well on one test of cognitive or academic performance, generally do well on others.
 This phenomenon has been termed the positive manifold.